qihongl/learn-hippo/README.md

 ### Simulation 5

-This simulation re-use the models trained in simulation 2.
+This simulation re-uses the models trained in simulation 2.
 First, re-evaluate the model by setting the `enc_size` to `8`, which will let the model to encode episodic memories midway through an event sequence.
 ```sh
 python eval-group.py
 ```